 Dell EMC is focused on covering the many different usage areas for object storage including service providers and as an archiving system with full support for the compliance features that were included with Centera.
 ECS can scale extremely large with the software implementation and within the capacity limits of the appliances.
-Scalability in adding nodes with more capacity and the ability to redistribute data on addition or when nodes are retired for technology updates allows customers to meeting ongoing growth demands.
+Scalability in adding nodes with more capacity, along with the ability to redistribute data upon addition or when nodes are retired for technology updates, allows customers to meet ongoing growth demands.

-For a relatively recent product delivery, ECS has a wealth of advanced features.
+ECS has a wealth of advanced features including integrated software to do storage resource management functions.
 Additional features for improving performance are also available.
-As expected, geo-dispersion of data and geo-replication are both available meeting availability and protection requirement.
+As expected, geo-dispersion of data and geo-replication are both available meeting availability and protection requirements.

-Key competitors include IBM Cloud Object Storage, Scality Ring, Cloudian HyperStore, DDN WOS, and HGST ActiveScale.
+Key competitors include IBM Cloud Object Storage, Scality Ring, Cloudian HyperStore, DDN WOS, Hitachi HCP, and HGST ActiveScale.

 Dell EMC ECS Appliance Product Analysis Includes:

 - Advanced Features

 - Evaluator Group’s Comments

 Download the full Product Analysis now!